CBIIT/bento-backend-core/YAML_CONFIGURATION.md

 The codeless Yaml configuration is a tool to implement Open-search APIs without writing Java code in Bento Backend.

 ## Required Configuration Files
-The following file will need to be edited to configure the Bento Backend Code to work within a Bento based application:
+The following file must be added for the Yaml configuration.
-1. Open-search import yaml configuration
+1. Open-search Yaml scheme in Data-Loader
-2. Search API YAML files
+2. Search API YAML Script in Bento-Backend

 | File Type | Description                                    |
 |-----------|------------------------------------------------|